-No, okay, this is kind of a joke: I have dated a few fellow deviants, but all within train reach and after a long friendship, so I wouldn't really count on it.
+No, okay, this is actually a joke: I have dated a few fellow deviants, but all within train reach and after a long friendship, so I wouldn’t really count on it.

-So well, that's pretty much all.
-I hope I've been quite exhaustive and not too bitchy, and that you might find it interestin.
+Well, that’s pretty much all.
+I hope I’ve been quite exhaustive and not too bitchy, and that you might find it interesting.

 Lots of love and thank you all for everything!